pyOpenSci/software-peer-review/about-peer-review/intro.md

 1. Packages that are not documented enough to support:
    * Contributions from others
    * Directions on how to get started using the package functionality (quick start vignettes or tutorials)
-1. Packages that are missing OSI licensing and citation information
+1. Packages that are missing OSI licensing and citation information.

 ### Why is pyOpenSci focused on the Python programming language?